yenjordan/terminus/docs/roadmap.md

 We actively encourage community feedback, contributions, and feature requests to make this starter template even better!

-*   **Bug Reports:** If you find a bug, please report it using the [GitHub Issues](https://github.com/your-username/fastapi-react-starter/issues) page (replace with your actual repository URL).
+*   **Bug Reports:** If you find a bug, please report it using the [GitHub Issues](https://github.com/raythurman2386/fastapi-react-starter/issues) page (replace with your actual repository URL).
 *   **Feature Requests:** Have an idea for a new feature or an improvement to existing functionality?
 We'd love to hear it!
-Please submit feature requests via [GitHub Issues](https://github.com/your-username/fastapi-react-starter/issues), clearly labeling it as a feature request.
+Please submit feature requests via [GitHub Issues](https://github.com/raythurman2386/fastapi-react-starter/issues), clearly labeling it as a feature request.
 *   **Contributing Code:** If you'd like to contribute directly by fixing bugs or implementing new features, please see our [Development Guide](development.md) for setup instructions and contribution guidelines.
 Fork the repository, make your changes, and submit a pull request.
-*   **Discussion:** For general questions or discussions, consider using [GitHub Discussions](https://github.com/your-username/fastapi-react-starter/discussions) (if enabled for your repository) or another community channel you set up.
+*   **Discussion:** For general questions or discussions, consider using [GitHub Discussions](https://github.com/raythurman2386/fastapi-react-starter/discussions) (if enabled for your repository) or another community channel you set up.

-*(Remember to replace `<YOUR_GITHUB_REPO_URL_HERE>` or `https://github.com/your-username/fastapi-react-starter/` with the actual URL of your project repository.)*